AdobeDocs/workfront.en/help/classic/workfront-fusion/modules/iterator-module.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: modules
-title: Iterator module
+title: Iterator module in Adobe Workfront Fusion
 description: An iterator module is a special type of module that converts an array into a series of bundles.
 Each array item is outputted as a separate bundle.
 ---

-# Iterator module
+# Iterator module in Adobe Workfront Fusion

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 An iterator module is a special type of module that converts an array into a series of bundles.
 Each array item is outputted as a separate bundle.

-For more information, see [Types of modules](../../workfront-fusion/modules/module-types.md) and [Map an array](../../workfront-fusion/mapping/map-an-array.md).
+For more information, see [Types of modules](../../workfront-fusion/modules/module-types.md) and [Map an array in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-an-array.md).

 ## Access requirements